Best small phones of 2025: Our top choices tested and reviewed

 The definition of a small phone has been constantly shifting in the past couple of years.
 Every year smartphones grow bigger, and there are fewer and fewer models in the screen sizes we used to think of as being compact.

-Choosing a threshold is arbitrary to some extent, but we need to do it.
-This year we chose 6.3 inches as a screen diagonal limit.
+Choosing a threshold is arbitrary to some extent, but I needed to do it in order to create this list in the first place.
+This year I chose 6.3 inches as a screen diagonal limit.
 Everything equal to or below this screen size qualifies for the compact moniker.

 In terms of weight, things are even more complicated.
-Normally, we would put the weight limit at 180 grams, but there are exceptions.
+Normally, I would put the weight limit at 180 grams max, but there are exceptions.
 Flip phones, for example, can be heavier because of the hinge mechanism and the overall size of the phone when unfolded.

 Found Your Perfect Small Phone?